 title('Pulse Width of RMS Envelope')

-Here you can see three pulses approximately 100 milliseconds long.
+Here you can see three pulses, each one approximately 100 milliseconds long.
 However, you cannot tell which numbers were dialed.
 A frequency-domain plot helps you figure this out because it shows the frequencies present in the signal.

 Locate the frequency peaks by estimating the mean frequency in four different frequency bands.